digital-land/technical-documentation/docs/development/how-to-guides/make-python-venv.md

+---
-# Make Python Virtual Environments
+title: Make Python Virtual Environments
+---

 To create a new python environment, type: